yangchi/LCPractice/README.md

 Remove Duplicates from Sorted Array I and II
 -----------------------

+Both are easy.
 For both of these two, you don't really have to remove anything, as all you want is just the length of the new array.
-For the second one, maintain a map.
-Both are easy.
+For the second one, maintaining a map is the most straightforward solution and you can pass the OJ with this solution.
+But actually the map isn't needed, since we are dealing with sorted array here.
+Just use to pointers, one to read, one to overwrite.
+When A[overwrite - 2] != A[read], do the overwrite.
+Otherwise, just move the read pointer forward.

 Remove Duplicates from Sorted List I and II
 ------------------------